-Circa News app for current events — Whether on a tablet or a smart phone or on a computer, tap into the world news and current events.
-What we see on CNN or read in USA Today or hear on talk radio is too “targeted” for the job seeker’s sole source of news.
+Online news for current events — Whether on a tablet or a smart phone or on a computer, tap into the world news and current events.
+What we see on CNN or read in USA Today or hear on talk radio is often too “common-interest targeted” for the job seeker’s sole source of news.
 You need to be aware of a wide variety of topics to liven up those interviews.
 Water vapor on Mars, Greek debt refinancing, Swiss-made solar-powered aircraft flying around the world, stock market highlights, human rights violations in Venezuela, the latest on Ebola, newest report on statins and their link to diabetes…you should get the idea.
 Be informed about the economy, health, science, world events and other brain-broadening topics.
 Let the recruiters know that you’re well versed in a wide variety of knowledge and current events.
-To do this easily, subscribe to a broad-based news services and read them daily.
-I use the Reuters and Business Insider apps and I also follow Pulse, but feel free to find one that keeps you informed on business and technology, such as Harvard Business Review, Tech Crunch, Fast Company, etc. Read your news before every interview and before every networking meeting!
+To do this easily, subscribe to a couple of broad-based news services and read them daily.
+I use the Reuters and Business Insider apps and I also follow Pulse, but feel free to find a webpage or app that keeps you informed on business and technology, such as Harvard Business Review, Tech Crunch, Fast Company, etc. Read your news before every interview and before every networking meeting!
 (Hmm…yes, you could do most of this with a real “paper” newspaper, but we’re talking tech here!)

-TED Talks for cutting edge knowledge — This idea builds on the Circa News suggestion above, but Ted Talks focus on the technology advances of the day.
+TED Talks for cutting edge knowledge — This idea builds on the online news suggestion above, but Ted Talks focus on the technology advances of the day.
 From robots to microbes to big data to cancer detection to supercomputer advances…the variety of topics is great!
 The technology-focused videos are some of my favorites and lead me to understand the impact that the change in technology is having on my life and my industry.
 (There are some unusual topics here on things like poetry and depressed dogs, but look past them for the videos that can benefit your plan to embrace technology!)
 The goal is not to be a technology guru, but to not be a technology dinosaur.